 - Cabot Creamery Coop Katie Spring/Good Heart Farmstead

 - Caledonia Spirits Laughing Moon Chocolates

 - Capitol Grounds King Arthur Flour

 - Cellars at Jasper Hill Vermont Artisan Coffee & Tea Co.

 - City Market; Onion River Coop Rooster Ridge Farm

 - Grex Eggs Vermont Creamery

 NEED HELP GETTING AROUND?
 USE OUR HANDY MAP!

-Kingdom Farm and Food Days kicks off Friday with tours of llama and alpaca farms: the Agape Hill Farm in Hardwick and the Log Cabin Alpaca Farm in East Albany; take a tour of the farms, walk a llama and felt in a fiber shop (12-3pm).
-The Hardwick Farmers Market at Atkins Field on Granite Street in Hardwick is open on Friday afternoon from 3 to 6 p.m.
+Kingdom Farm and Food Days kicks off Friday with tours of llama and alpaca farms: the Agape Hill Farm in Hardwick and the Log Cabin Alpaca Farm in East Albany; The Hardwick Farmers Market at Atkins Field on Granite Street in Hardwick is open on Friday afternoon from 3 to 6 p.m.
 Visit with many local farmers and food producers at the lovely Farmer’s Market Friday….or again on Saturday morning in Craftsbury…